IcemanMick/ci_pp1_royal-canal-bjj/README.md

 ### Colour Choices
 The main colour choices of the website are in reference to the Brazilian flag.
-A green background, being the larger colour on the flag with a yellow sign up button, and blue letter located in the sign up button.
+A green background, being the larger colour on the flag with a yellow sign up button, and blue lettering located in the sign up button.

 A white background with black text was chosen for the header, footer, and information boxes to allow for easy reading.